geek-cookbook/geek-cookbook/manuscript/support.md

 .. and I get some pocket money every month to buy wine, cheese, and cryptocurrency! 🍷 💰

 Impulsively **[click here (NOW quick do it!)][11]** to sponsor me, or instead thoughtfully and analytically review my GitHub profile **[here][12]** and make up your own mind.

+### Buy my book 📖

+I'm also writing the Geek Cookbook as a formal eBook, on Leanpub (<https://leanpub.com/geeks-cookbook>).
+Buying it supports me once-off, and you continue to have access to the book as future recipes are added.

+### Buy me a coffee ☕️

+Want to hit me with an (anonymous) thank-you?
+[Buy me a coffee](https://www.buymeacoffee.com/funkypenguin)!

 ### Engage me 🏢